-Majority of the blogs (59%) are personal-type blogs.
+Majority of the blogs (59%) were personal-type blogs.
 The popular topics in these blogs included bloggers' personal experiences, family and friends, lifestyle and entertainment.

-An example of a personal-type blog is "Kahwin Khronicles" (Wedding Chronicles) http://www.kahwin-khronicles.com/.
+An example of a personal-type blog is "Kahwin Khronicles" (Wedding Chronicles) (http://kahwin-khronicles.blogspot.sg/).
 The female blogger, Farhana, was in her late 20s and provided personal reviews of wedding vendors while writing about her experiences planning for her own wedding (see Appendix I).